fmmendonca/SMS-Coastal/README.md

 SMS-Coastal needs Python (version >= 3.10) and the modules listed in the `envmake.yml` file.
 A working environment for the program can be easily created with `conda`.
 To install Anaconda or Miniconda visit [Installing conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) from Conda website.

-After downloading or cloning this repository, open the installed `conda` shell on the destination folder and run the following:
+After downloading or cloning this repository, open the installed `conda` terminal in the destination folder and run the following:

 ```
 conda update conda